KingPraise/React-MaterialUI-Data-Grid/README.md

 - `src/Data.jsx` demonstrates how items are loaded and rendered — good place to add sorting/filtering.
 - `src/DatagridToolbar.jsx` contains the UI for user actions; wire its callbacks to the parent `Data.jsx`.
 - `src/DataItem.jsx` is the single-item presentation — keep it pure and focused.

----

-If you'd like, I can:

-- Add a short CONTRIBUTING.md and LICENSE file.
-- Add PropTypes or TypeScript typings.
-- Install and wire MUI DataGrid with sample columns and pagination in `Data.jsx`.

-Tell me which of those you'd like next and I will implement it.